Chap Stewie: Plot

 Stewie and Brian are watching TV while Peter and Chris are playing 'Unga Bunga', a game where each person tries to knock over their opponent using mattresses.
 They knock down and destroy the TV, enraging Stewie.
 When Lois tries to comfort Stewie, he bites her and throws a framed picture of Meg.
-Meg tries to hug Stewie, only for him to headbutt her, giving her a nosebleed.
+Meg tries to hug Stewie, only for him to headbutt her, breaking her nose and giving her a nosebleed.
 Lois puts Stewie in his room for an early bedtime to teach him a lesson.
 Stewie wishes he had never existed.

-The next day, Stewie reveals to Brian that he has built a time machine and intends to stop his conception.
+The next day, Stewie reveals to Brian that he has rebuilt his time machine and intends to stop his conception.
 Going three years into the past, he observes Peter with his own public access show and Lois singing its theme song.
 He discovers that Peter and Lois were truly in love so he sets out to ruin their relationship.
 After several failed schemes, Stewie finally succeeds when he gives Peter's porn collection to Goodwill and writes "Vile Woman" on the wall.
 Peter leaves Lois and consequently Stewie fades from existence, but is reborn into a wealthy British family.

 Things are fun at first, but Stewie's new older brothers Jaidan and Aidan give him a hard time and are smarter than his old family.
 He is dumped to be raised by the staff including Nigel the butler and other assorted servants.
 Finding a pistol in his bed, he accidentally shoots the bow off a toy cat belonging to baby Cousin Earl, who vows to duel Stewie.
 Stewie misses his old loving family, mainly because he was the smart one.
 His new father is a professor at Oxford University and Stewie sets out there to use the lab to build a new time machine to save Peter's and Lois' marriage.

 Stewie meets his past self and tells him about his bad alternate life.
 Together they remind Peter and Lois of how much they love each other by leaving Peter's "I Love You" picture to Lois in the refrigerator.
 Stewie says his goodbyes to his other self as a stage light falls on the British version, who then fades away.
 Stewie is happy to be back with his real family, before Cousin Earl appears and shoots him the arm.
 Chris reveals that he has spent three years reading Peter's porn collection.